 Large cisterna chyli, left renal stone and variant anomalous origins of both hepatic and left gastric arteries

-Patient presented to the ER by left loin/flank pain.
-Patient has no past history of malignancy.
+Left loin/flank pain.
+No past history of malignancy.

 Loading Stack -